Structure Enables Effective Self-Localization of Errors in LLMs: Self-Correction of Incorrect Reasoning

-\paragraph{Precise localization yields more accurate resampling.} We find that resampling from a clean prefix substantially improves the probability of correction (i.e. resampling to generate a correct response); see Fig.~\ref{fig:edit_accuracy_clean_vs_erroneous} which compares the edit accuracy when resampling from a clean prefix vs an erroneous prefix and shows a 2--4$\times$ improvement.
+\paragraph{Precise localization yields more accurate resampling.} We find that resampling from a clean prefix improves the probability of correction (i.e. resampling to generate a correct response) by 2--4$\times$ over resampling from an erroneous prefix (Fig.~\ref{fig:edit_accuracy_clean_vs_erroneous}).
 This analysis uses all localizations (including those requiring parsing fallbacks); we verify in App.~\ref{app:localization_analysis} that restricting to cleanly-parsed localizations yields consistent findings as well.
 The mechanism is intuitive: an erroneous prefix which retains errors made by the model potentially derails it during resampling, harming self-correction.
 We illustrate the importance of resampling from a clean prefix in App.~\ref{app:tree_viz_example}.
 There, the model initially localizes to an erroneous step which isn't the first mistake in the reasoning.
 Resampling from this erroneous prefix fails and the model is unable to generate a correct response.
 In the next iteration, the model localizes to the first erroneous thought and succeeds in generating a correct response when resampling from this clean prefix.

 \paragraph{Without structure, localization is inconsistent.} As opposed to Thought-ICS, Token-ICS attempts the same localize-backtrack-and-resample approach but with unstructured chain-of-thought.
 Without discrete thought boundaries, models struggle to precisely attribute the error to a particular segment.
 We find that models tend to self-localize to segments later in the reasoning trace than what the oracle models identify, missing the root cause and resulting in more erroneous prefixes than clean.
 This is shown in Fig.~\ref{fig:self_vs_oracle_token}.
-As a consequence, Token-ICS achieves substantially lower correction accuracy gains compared to Thought-ICS (see App.~\ref{app:localization_analysis} for detailed analysis).
-The key takeaway: \textit{structured generations make precise localization tractable, enabling effective self-correction of incorrect reasoning.}
+As a consequence, Token-ICS achieves lower correction accuracy gains compared to Thought-ICS (see App.~\ref{app:localization_analysis} for detailed analysis).
+The key takeaway: \textit{structured generations make precise localization tractable, enabling more effective self-correction of incorrect reasoning.}